AlexsLemonade/OpenPBTA-analysis/analyses/fusion_filtering/README.md

 We then removed fusion calls that had many spanning fragment reads compared to junction reads (`spanning fragment read count` minus `junction read count` greater than ten) as potential false positives.
 We retained fusion calls if the fused genes were detected by both callers, the same fusion was recurrent within a broad_histology (>2 samples), the fusion was specific to the broad_histology.
 We removed calls for which one gene was 5' or 3' fused to more than five different other genes within a sample as potential false positives.
-We annotated putative driver fusions and prioritized fusions when at least one fused gene was a known kinase, oncogene, tumor suppressor, curated transcription factor, on the cosmic consensus gene list.
+We annotated putative driver fusions and prioritized fusions when at least one fused gene was a known kinase, oncogene, tumor suppressor, curated transcription factor, on the COSMIC Cancer Gene Census list.
 We also annotated fusions between pairs of genes that were observed in TCGA.
 We also gather counts for recurrent fusions and fused genes found in more than 3 participants per histology and represent them as binary matrices per sample.